didikunz/FlashEOL/README.md

 Read the full text before proceeding and be aware of the __Disclaimer__ bellow.

-## Update Flash Player
+## Install Flash Player
-In Windows 10, let Windows Update install the Flash player.
-If you have anything blocking auto update, disable it and run "Search for Update".
-Make sure, that the Flash update is listed and let Windows proceed.
+Windows 10 does not allow you to install Flash Player ActiveX from an old installation file.
+To be able to install the ActiveX anyway you download [FlashInstaller.zip](https://github.com/didikunz/FlashEOL/files/5781296/FlashInstaller.zip) and unzip it in a folder on your harddrive.
+Then "run as Administrator" FlashInstaller.exe.
+It will create the necessary folders and copy the necessary Flash.ocx files into them.
+Then it will register everything in Windows.

-In Windows 7 use Internet Explorer to download and install the most recent Flash Player ActiveX.
-Do that __before the end of 2020__.
-Adobe will disable the download pages after that date.
+In Windows 7 you can use an old Adobe Installer or try the same as above.

 ## Update CasparCG
 The list bellow shows where you can download the different versions, that fix the issue and will be updated when other versions become available.